davidryan59/Peo/README.md

 new Peo(a, b, n)   // fraction (a/b) ^ n
 new Peo(txt)       // txt an integer or fraction in text form e.g. "5", "3/2"
 new Peo(txt, n)    // txt ^ n
+new Peo(peo)       // Copies prime information in a peo into a new peo.
+Also see instance method copy() new Peo(peo, n)    // peo ^ n
 ```

 ### Static or Class methods